Christine Klaassen-St Pierre

 - I love where I live with my family, under the northern lights and the midnight sun!

-- My favorite way to travel is on my bike.
+- My favourite way to travel is on my bike.

 - I am passionate about the idea of reconciliation through restorative practices which I believe is the key to world peace.